A one stop guide to Advanced Paediatric training in Victoria

 • Allocations for specific roles will be made after all roles are appointed (see streams below).
 You will have the opportunity to preference SSU / EML shifts and/or outpatient clinics.

-• Access to the following clinics may be available depending on days the clinics run and rostering pressures: General Medicine; Upper Airways; Dermatology; Continence; Chronic Fatigue; Allergy; Rheumatology
+• Access to the following clinics may be available depending on days the clinics run and rostering pressures: General Medicine; Upper Airways; Dermatology; Continence; Chronic Fatigue; Allergy.

 • An online evening forum (date TBA) will be held to address any questions about the combination of shifts and clinics offered in these roles.
 If you wish to attend this information session, please email Louise Amalfi (details below in Contacts section)